MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/get-started/features-not-implemented-on-prem.md

 [!include[banner](../includes/banner.md)]

 This topic lists features that have not been implemented in on-premises deployments of Dynamics 365 for Finance and Operations, Enterprise edition.
+- The first section in this topic lists features that haven't been implemented yet.
+These features are not deprecated.
-Some of the features simply haven't been implemented yet, other are not intended for use with on-premises deployments and will not be implemented.
+- The sectond section in this article lists features that are not intended for use with on-premises deployments.
+There are no plans to implement these featuers.

 # Features not implemented yet
 The following features have not been implemented yet in on-premises deployments.
 These features have not been deprecated.